Employer-Provided vs. Individual Life Insurance: Key Differences

 James, a 30-year-old accountant, was offered an extra $500,000 in coverage through his firm for $25/month.
 He checked an individual term life aggregator and found he could get the same $500,000 for $18/month on a 20-year guarantee.
 By choosing the individual route, James saved $1,680 over 20 years and gained a policy that wasn't tied to his firm.
 Result: Lower cost and total portability.

-Portability Usually lost upon termination Stays with you regardless of job
+Portability Usually lost vs. Stays with you

 One major error is assuming "Guaranteed Issue" means "Better."
 While group plans are great if you have pre-existing conditions, healthy individuals actually pay a "subsidy" for their less-healthy colleagues in group plans.
 To avoid this, always take a medical exam for a private policy if you are in good health; it can lower your premiums by up to 50%.